won21kr/js-pptx/README.md

 Motivated by desire to read and modify existing presentations, to inherit their themes, layouts and possibly content, and work in the browser if possible.

-# Design Philosophy

-The design approach here uses:
-* `JSZip` to unzip an existing `.pptx` file and zip it back,
-* `xml2js` to convert the XML to Javascript and back to XML.

-This library currently assumes it's starting from an existing presentation, and doesn't create one from scratch.
-This allows you to use existing themes, styles and layouts.

-Converting to Javascript allows the content to be manipulated programmatically.
-For each major entity, a Javascript class is created, such as:
- * PPTX.Presentation
- * PPTX.Slide
- * PPTX.Shape
- * PPTX.spPr  // ShapeProperties
- * etc.

-These classes allow properties to be set, and chained in a manner similar to d3 or jQuery.

-Right now, this uses English names for high-level constructs (e.g. `Presentation` and `Slide`), but uses names that directly mirror the OpenXML tagNames for lower level constructs (e.g.  `spPr` for ShapeProperties).

-The challenge is it'll be a lot easier to extend the library if we follow the OpenXML tag names, but the OpenXML tag names are so cryptic that they don't make great names for a Javascript library.

-So we default to using the English name is used when returning objects even if the object has a cryptic class name, e.g.:
-* `Slide.getShapes()` returns an array of `Shape` objects and
-* `Shape.shapeProperties()` returns an `spPr` object.

-Ideally would be consistent, and am working out which way to go.
-Advice is welcome!

 # Install